brainvisa/brainvisa-release/README.md

 # brainvisa-release

-Hack for creating the global documentation of a BrainVISA release
+~~Hack for creating the global documentation of a BrainVISA release~~

+**OBSOLETE: this project is archived, it is not used in BrainVISA anymore.** The documentation-building code has been moved to the `axon` project, and support for the installer has been dropped.

 ## Licence